mongomapper/mongomapper/README.md

 MongoMapper is tested against:

-* MRI 2.4 - 3.0.1
+* MRI 2.4 - 3.1
-* JRuby (Versions with 1.9 compatibility)
+* JRuby (Versions with 2.6 compatibility)

 Additionally, MongoMapper is tested against:

 * Rails 5.0 - 5.2
 * Rails 6.0 - 6.1
+* Rails 7.0

-Note, if you are using Ruby 3.0+, you'll need Rails 6.
+Note, if you are using Ruby 3.0+, you'll need Rails 6.0+.

 ## Contributing & Development